Cori Wright, MS, ACMHC, SEP

 Education & Prior Work Experience

-Cori brings more than 13 years of experience in wilderness and clinical settings.
+Cori brings 14 years of experience in wilderness and clinical settings.
 Cori has extensive training and awareness of her client’s nervous systems with the use of Somatic Experiencing, and uses this to create a container for myriad emotions and challenges that may come up in session.
-Cori likes to work closely with field instructors to capitalize on the wilderness and group work in supporting the student throughout the week outside of session.
+Cori likes to work closely with field guides to capitalize on the wilderness and group work in supporting the student throughout the week outside of session.
 She comes into each session with the goal of staying in connection through healthy confrontation and deep compassion, which in the field can look like “sitting in the fire” with somebody.
 Cori’s goal is to empower her students to walk away feeling like they did the program and facilitated their own change.
-With this empowerment, their skills learned can be better integrated into their next steps.
+With this empowerment, their learned skills can be better integrated into their next steps.

 Cori is the mother of two children, and loves the humility that parenting has brought to her life.
 Although the bulk of Cori’s conversations outside of work revolve around her passion for wilderness therapy and land-based healing, moving state-to-state and out of the country her whole childhood made for an eclectic collection of interests and hobbies.
 Cori was born in northern Utah and spent her younger years skiing the best snow on Earth, and later in life came to love rock climbing in southern Utah.
 She loves discovering her own life answers through fasting on the land and doing rites of passage with other women.
 Her other passions include permaculture, 5 Rhythms dancing, motorcycles, and doing tile or electrical work on her house.